mschae/intermediary/README.md

 Intermediary::Listeners.register MyListener
 ```

-Alternatively one can define a `self.on_error` method with takes one argument:
+Additionally one can define a `self.on_error` method with takes one argument:
 The error itself.
 It will get called when processing a job failed.

-### Emitter
+Feel free
+to pass it to your favorite error tracker.

+**Pro tip**

+If you want to share the same `on_error` handler amongst multiple listeners,
+how about using a module, eh?

 ## Contributing